Setting up a 360º Feedback Cycle

 Name your cycle

 Next, give the cycle a name and introduction.
-Reviewers will see this introduction when they give feedback to coworkers, so if you’d like them to follow certain guidelines or concentrate on a particular time period when writing, let them know here.
+Reviewers will see this introduction when they give feedback to coworkers, so if you’d like them to follow certain guidelines or concentrate on a particular time period when writing their feedback, let them know here.

 Who should select reviewers?